jonathandean/magmaconf-2013-inter-app-api/README.md

 Now clients can either send a ```first_name``` and ```last_name``` to ```/v1/customers``` or just a ```name``` to ```/v2/customers```.
 They have time to upgrade!

+## I don't like having the version in the URL

+Another common approach is to use an ```Accept``` header that specifies the version.

+Read about it on [RailsCasts](http://railscasts.com/episodes/350-rest-api-versioning?view=asciicast) later... there's other good info there as well :)

 ## What about the duplicated code?

 Some stuff may never change in your service.
 In this case, the non-version part of our routes and the ```TransactionsController``` stayed the same